About

 Innovation and economies of scale within the offshore wind industry have helped to significantly drive down costs whilst at the same time decarbonising the economy and generating thousands of jobs in the supply chain.
 The sector has supported the regeneration of a number of local coastal communities and economies through both the construction and ongoing maintenance of projects.

-The new British Energy Security Strategy is now expected to further increase the number of renewables industry opportunities in the UK by supporting 90,000 jobs in offshore wind by 2028 whilst at the same time reducing our reliance on imported fossil fuels.
+The British Energy Security Strategy is expected to further increase the number of renewables industry opportunities in the UK by supporting 90,000 jobs in offshore wind by 2028 whilst at the same time reducing our reliance on imported fossil fuels

 FAQs